< Back

 Objectives:

-To compare the incidence of complications, specifically postoperative bile peritonitis, following application of a single Endoloop ligature to the cystic duct during cholecystectomy with traditional multi-ligature closure methods in dogs.
+To compare the incidence of complications, specifically postoperative bile peritonitis, following a single ENDOLOOP ligature (EL) to the cystic duct during cholecystectomy with traditional multi-ligature closure in dogs.

 Methods:

-Clinical records were reviewed retrospectively for dogs that had a cholecystectomy performed at a single veterinary referral centre between January 2015 and August 2024.
-Data recorded included patient signalment, indication for cholecystectomy, cystic duct ligation method, concurrent procedures performed and intra-operative and postoperative complications.
-Minimum follow-up of 4 weeks was required, unless death occurred sooner.
+The clinical records of dogs that underwent cholecystectomy at a single veterinary referral centre between January 2015 and August 2024 were retrospectively reviewed.
+The retrieved data included patient signalment, indication for cholecystectomy, cystic duct ligation method, concurrent procedures performed, and intra-operative and postoperative complications.
+A minimum follow-up of four weeks was required unless death occurred sooner.

 Results:

-Fifty-one dogs that underwent cholecystectomy were included.
-Thirty-nine patients had multi-ligature cystic duct ligation (ML) and 12 had application of a single Endoloop ligature (EL) to the cystic duct.
-No EL patients required additional ligatures due to bile leakage intra-operatively and none developed postoperative bile peritonitis.
-Four ML patients developed postoperative bile peritonitis, confirmed by abdominocentesis, at a median of 3.5 days postoperatively (range: 0.5-4 days).
-Three patients were euthanised and one was medically managed with good outcome.
-The overall incidence of post-operative bile peritonitis was 8% and was not significantly different between groups (p=0.56).
+Fifty-one dogs that underwent cholecystectomy were included, 39 with multi-ligature cystic duct ligation (ML) and 12 with a single cystic duct EL.
+No patients with EL required additional ligatures intraoperatively due to bile leakage, and none developed postoperative bile peritonitis.
+Four patients with ML developed postoperative bile peritonitis, confirmed by abdominocentesis, at a median of 3.5 (range 0.5–4.0) days postoperatively.
+Three dogs were euthanised, and one was medically managed with a good outcome.
+The overall incidence of postoperative bile peritonitis was 8%, with statistically similar rates in both groups (

 Conclusions:

-Application of a single Endoloop ligature to the cystic duct during cholecystectomy in dogs was an effective technique in this cohort, without increased incidence of postoperative bile peritonitis.
+A single ENDOLOOP ligature to the cystic duct during cholecystectomy in dogs proved an effective technique that did not increase the incidence of postoperative bile peritonitis in this cohort.

 Back to the top of the page ^